 By embodying the mindset of making the most out of limited time and other resources, there’s no reason why even the smallest brands can’t generate just as much impact as the industry heavyweights.

 Should you find that you don’t want to walk this path alone, John Rampton of Forbes magazine suggests working with a team of content experts who know how to use data to its full potential.
-With only 18 percent of those polled by Rampton utilizing data properly, it’s clear that finding the right expert does take some time and effort.
+With only 18 percent of those polled by Rampton utilizing data properly in each article of writing, it’s clear that finding the right expert does take some time and effort.
 However, if you’re willing to find a group that knows how to foster a balanced and healthy relationship between data and blog writing, you’ll be putting your budget – and this newfound knowledge surrounding the importance of data – to good use.